My favorites for your home coffee bar!

 A home coffee bar wouldn’t be complete with the best tools to make great coffee at home!

 Krups Burr Grinder – Burr grinders are my favorite!
 They grind evenly and don’t head up the coffee beans, prematurely extracting the valuable oils and flavors.
 If there is tool you need for your home coffee bar, it’s this!
 Grinders will make or break the flavor of your coffee.
 A good grinder should be one of the first coffee bar tools you purchase.

 Electric Gooseneck Tea Kettle – When you decide to make the dive into manual brewing, you have to have the right tool to brew with.
-The gooseneck tea kettle allows a control water pour so you don’t over saturate your coffee grounds too fast.
+The gooseneck tea kettle allows a controlled water pour so you don’t over-saturate your coffee grounds too fast.
 It’s also very handy to have on your bar so you don’t have to run back and forth to the stove!

 Cups and Travel Mugs

 Every home coffee bar needs a convenient way to take coffee on the go!

 Stanley – Stanley is my newest obsession and it’s definitely not my grandpa’s coffee thermos!
 With stylish colors, several size options, and the ability to suck down a gulp full of water in one swig, it’s my new favorite water cup.
 I have the 40oz one and I LOVE IT.
 I’m excited to try the pour-over!
 Oh, and these fit very nicely in your cars cup holder.
 I find Stanley keeps water colder for longer than the competition.

 BrüMate – Easily my favorite travel mug for several reasons.
 It keeps coffee hot/warm for at least 3 hours (great for early morning road trips), has magnetic top closure, and a screw-on cap that’s fully adjustable if you’re right or left-handed.
 Grab a 15% off link here for your own hot toddy cup, cocktail cup, can cooler, wine cup, and more!